Ramat101/MyProjects/README.md

 combined and sorted data.

-5) The 8 queens problem is one that aims to place 8 queens on a chess table in a layout where no one queen can attack the other.
+5) The 8 queens problem is one that aims to place 8 queens on a chess table in a layout where it's impossible for any queen on the board to attack its neighboring queens.
 There were multiple programming techniques utilized in the nuances of these programs.

 6) The extras include a program which sorts data, and a program which calculates data from a randomly filled 2-d array.